RasKrebs/aml_itu/readme.md

 $ python predict.py
     --model: Specifies which model to use.
-Either tinyvgg, efficientnetb0, efficientnetb1, vgg16 or resnet --size Image size for transformation: Either X_SMALL, used for TinyVGG or L_SQUARED for all ohter models --seconds Number of seconds to run inference: Default is 10 --weighted_frames Determines how many frames to use weigh and use for prediction.
+Either tinyvgg, efficientnetb0, efficientnetb1, vgg16 or resnet --size Image size for transformation: Either X_SMALL, used for TinyVGG or L_SQUARED for all ohter models --seconds Number of seconds to run program: Default is 10 --weighted_frames Determines how many frames to use weigh and use for prediction.
 Defeault is 10 --source webcam or filepath to picture.
 If file path, seconds and weighted frames are irrelvant.
 Default is webcam --device gpu or cpu.
 If gpu, file will automatically determine if cuda or mps is available and use that.
 Default is GPU.